vogievetsky/json-bigint/README.md

 - Moved all the options to the 3rd argument of parse
 - Fixed parsing of long floats
 - Added typescipt types
+- Changed `storeAsString` to accept: 'never', 'always', 'fallback'

-The rest is edited to remove `bignumber.js` mentions.
+The rest is edited from the original.

 JSON.parse/stringify with bigints support.
 Based on Douglas Crockford [JSON.js](https://github.com/douglascrockford/JSON-js) package and BigInt.